-2021-22 MILESTONES (CONT.)
-BY-DECEMBER 31, 2021: Designate a senior Investments Staff member to the D&amp;I Council.
+2021-22 BY DECEMBER 31, 2021: MILESTONES 4 Designate a senior Investments Staff member to the D&I Council.
+BY MARCH 31, 2022: (CONT.)
 Investments Staff and the private equity consultant will work to fulfill the reporting obligations required to be a signatory.
-BY MARCH 31, 2022: Investments Staff and the private equity consultant will work to fulfill the reporting obligations required to be a signatory.
-BY JUNE 30, 2022: Review efforts of Investment staff, private equity managers and department, and report back to the Board on the results.
+BY JUNE 30, 2022: a) Designate a senior Investments Staff member to the D&I Council. b) Investments Staff and the private equity consultant will work to fulfill the reporting obligations required to be a signatory. c) Review efforts of Investment staff, private equity managers and department, and report back to the Board on the results.
 2021-22 RESOURCES There are no additional costs anticipated with this project other than Executive management, Investment Staff and HR staff time to implement and monitor DEI efforts.

-&lt;sup>3 A portion of the September 30, 2021 and the complete December 31, 2021 milestones were extended one-quarter to December 31, 2021 and March 31, 2022, respectively.
-This is to account for the expectation that the new Investment Officer III position, which will be designated to lead this project, will be filled during the fourth quarter of calendar year 2021 (revised per 1st Quarter Update).
+4 A portion of the September 30, 2021 and the complete December 31, 2021 milestones were extended one-quarter to December 31, 2021 and March 31, 2022, respectively.
+This is to account for the expectation that the new Investment Officer III position, which will be designated to lead this project, will be filled during the fourth quarter of calendar year 2021(revised per 1st Quarter Update).
+For the 2nd Quarter Update, the revised milestones were moved to June 30, 2022 as the project lead, the new Investment Officer III, was brought on board effective mid-January 2022.